 The Harsh Rules of the North

-Any product that is sold under the “meal replacement” label will have to following rules:
+Any product that is sold under the “meal replacement” label will have to follow these rules:

 - Minimum food energy value of 225 Calories per serving.